 As I’m sure you know, dry eyes can be more than an annoyance.
 They can severely impact your ability to get things done.
 Fortunately, there are lubricating eye drops available to help restore what your working conditions or heredity has taken away from you.
 And when you use the right type of drops from the right maker, they can do the job very effectively.

-A couple of years ago, I made the decision to get my chronic eye problems under control.
+A couple of years ago, I decided to get my chronic eye problems under control.
 Along with some computer reading glasses and a few changes to how I use my eyes — like taking more frequent breaks and exercising them a bit — I found relief and a new level of eye comfort from regular use of lubricating eye drops.

 Could eye drops for dry eyes help you as much as they’ve helped me?